bearsyankees/Article-Share/README.md

 # SquibLib
-This is the code powering the half-baked article sharing social media platform [squiblib.com](https://www.squiblib.com).
+This is the code powering the prototype for an article sharing social media platform [squiblib.com](https://www.squiblib.com).

 ## Languages/Libraries/Other Tech Used